If you cannot measure it, you cannot manage it

 - It measures performance between countries and cities in the IPC member countries for operational improvement purposes.

-- It measures inbound performance for terminal dues (payment for delivery by one postal operator to another) which are linked to quality of service dealing with the Universal Postal Union Target Terminal Dues System, with the European REIMS Terminal Dues Agreement and with bilateral agreements.
+- It measures inbound performance for terminal dues (payment for delivery by one postal operator to another) which are linked to quality of service dealing with the Universal Postal Union Target Terminal Dues System, with the European REIMS Terminal Dues Agreement as well as the Interconnect Remuneration Agreement and with bilateral agreements.

 - It provides the performance on cross-border mail flows which is required for annual publication under the European Union Postal Directive